0xnenlabs/SageAI/README.md

 ### Unit Tests

+> Unit tests do not call the vector database nor ChatGPT, and **will not** cost you money.

 - Unit tests are used to ensure your functions directory is valid, and it tests the function in isolation.
 - It tests whether:
     - the `functions` directory exists.